Number of years as member of WCBA:

 Three things I can’t live without:

-One of my favorite things to do in Westchester:
+My three favorite things to do in Westchester:

 Best advice I ever got: